Jalink-lab/Radical-FLIM-response-differences/README.md

 # FLIM-timelapse-traces

 This repository contains an ImageJ Macro to measure and display fluorescence lifetimes of individual cells in time-lapse experiments, and a few R-scripts to further visualize the data.
+The Stats.Rmd file contains all the statistics done in the paper, with the output in `Stats for LITE.pdf`.

 # ImageJ Macro
 Input files: